ceph/ceph/doc/cephfs/disaster-recovery.rst

 per line.

-Note that this command acts as a normal CephFS client to find all the files in the filesystem and read their layouts, so the MDS must be up and running.
+Note that this command acts as a normal CephFS client to find all the files in the file system and read their layouts, so the MDS must be up and running.